NetLogo/GoGo-Serial-Extension/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-The NetLogo GoGo board extension is in the public domain.
+The lite edition of the NetLogo GoGo board extension is in the public domain.
 To the extent possible under law, Uri Wilensky has waived all copyright and related or neighboring rights.

-For managing connections with GoGo devices, this extension uses the RXTX library, Copyright 1997-2007 by Trent Jarvi tjarvi@qbang.org "and others who actually wrote it".
-See individual source files for more information (http://users.frii.com/jarvi/rxtx/).
+For managing connections with GoGo devices, this extension uses the JSSC library, Copyright 2010-2013 by Alexey Sokolov (scream3r.org@gmail.com).
+See individual source files for more information (http://code.google.com/p/java-simple-serial-connector/).
 The library is covered by the GNU LGPL (Lesser General Public License).
 The text of that license is included in the "docs" folder which accompanies NetLogo, and is also available from http://www.gnu.org/copyleft/lesser.html .